-Periodically travels to key facilities to meet Meets with the next generation of leadership to confirm the pipeline remains firsthand look at the company's operations robust, diverse, and inclusive
+Meets with the next generation of leadership to confirm the pipeline remains robust, diverse, and inclusive

 Capital Allocation

 The Board understands its role and that of the company in being good stewards of our capital.
 The Board annually discusses and approves our budget and capital allocation plans, which are linked to our long-term strategic plans and priorities.
 As we remain focused on our objectives of regaining process leadership, building a world-class foundry business, and bringing AI solutions everywhere, and our goals requiring investments that could exceed \$100 billion, the Board has been regularly reviewing the company's financial and capital allocation plans with management.
 This has involved considering a wide range of options to deploy available capital via its smart capital strategy.
 The Board will continue to have an active dialogue with management about capital allocation priorities as we move forward.